codedgeass/tunezer/README.md

 ### Concerts

-  Concerts, along with concerts, are at heart of the app.
-A concert can represent a festival or an artist's live music events.
-Concerts are composed of concerts.
-Concerts are the actual events that users will have attended.
-The scores for a concert are derived by averaging all the scores from its concerts with the total number of votes for that concert.
+  Concerts are the heart of the app.
+Concerts are actual live music events that users will have attended.
+The scores for a concert are derived by averaging all the ratings users have cast with the total number of votes for that concert.
 A registered user can cast one vote for each concert.
-This means they can have multiple votes per concert.
-Defining and naming what a concert and concert should encompass has proven to be challenging and I'm still working on improving their structure.

-### Concerts

-  The other half of the app's heart are concerts.
-Concerts are created through a concert.
-These concerts then belong to and make up a part of that concert.
-Registered users can create and cast their votes for concerts.
-Concerts are the only resource that users can rate.
-A concert's ratings are derived from the scores users give to its concerts.

 ### Ratings

   Registered users can rate concerts.
 After a user casts their first vote for a concert, a rating for that concert will be created and associated with that user.
+The rating will not be counted until the user has voted for all four categories.
 There are four rating categories to vote for.
 "The People": how fun are your fellow concert goers?
 "The Music": is the music consistent with the quality you expected?
 "The Venue": does the venue enhance or diminish your fun?
 "The Atmosphere": how are the ambience and other intangibles that make up part of the concert experience?

 ### Videos